RadiantMin3/rpsbot/README.md

 Here's the twist though: Kirby loses to rock, paper, and scissors.
 Candy beats rock, paper, and scissors.
 BUT Kirby (b)eats candy.
 Got it?

+**P.S.
+If you actually want to run the code you need to have an envinornment that runs latest version of node and also install the sqlite and discord.js modules.
+Oh you also need a configuration token in a json file called config.json but you will have to generate that yourself.**